MedTreks Kenya Course Outline

-Will focus on medical volunteering in the developing world: how to stay healthy, find and evaluate positions.
-Will discuss basic disaster preparedness strategies.
+Will focus on medical volunteering in the developing world: how to stay healthy, find, and evaluate positions.
+We will discuss basic disaster preparedness strategies.
 A list of 100 relevant websites on this topic will be overviewed.

 Will cover the life cycle, basic biology of the parasite, the re-emergence of malaria in many parts of the world.
 Geographic specific risks to the traveler will be covered as well as recent advances in mosquito repellents, chemoprophylaxis, and medications used in the treatment of acute malaria.
 Pre-trip health planning, food and water precautions, water disinfection, travel safety, environment protection, travel immunizations, insect repellents.

 This section will review core material in global health with particular emphasis on the spread of communicable diseases and new emerging infections.
-It will address the key points of the importance of child-maternal health, health promotion and disease prevention.
+It will address the key points of the importance of child-maternal health, health promotion, and disease prevention.
 It will also cover new and innovative ways of delivering health care in rural areas of the developing world.